Danadarko/Task-manager-1/README.md

 ![This is an image](./video_sample.gif)

 - [x] creating task cards;
-- [x] filling in the description and editting the text of a task;
+- [x] filling in the description and editing the text of a task;
 - [x] changing the position of a task card on the list;
 - [x] moving a task card through the lists (using Drag N Drop);
 - [x] deleting a task card or all the fullfilled ones;